Marco Rubio: 116th Congress (2019–2021)

+117th Congress (2021–2023)

 Rubio described the 2021 United States Capitol attack as unpatriotic and "3rd world-style anti-American anarchy".
 Of the rioters, Rubio said some of them were adherents "to a conspiracy theory and others got caught up in the moment.
 The result was a national embarrassment."
 After Congress was allowed to return to session, Rubio voted to certify the 2021 United States Electoral College vote count.
 In February 2021, Rubio voted to acquit Trump for his role in inciting the mob to storm the Capitol.
 On May 28, 2021, Rubio voted against creating the January 6 commission.